Author: Chihuahua Zero

 Title: Manifestation Files

-“Once we meet what’s-his-name,” Scout asked, “can we go over to my house?”
+“Once we meet Finn,” Scout asked, “can we go to my house?

 I kept my eyes on my ring finger, which I tapped against the rim of the bottle.
-“First of all, his name is Finn.
-Second of all, you’re going when he arrives, since you were the only one who picked up the phone.”
+Condensation wettened my other hand.
+“Nah.
+One of my friends is going to get pizza for Finn and I tonight.”

 “C’mon Bryan.”
 Scout leaned into the brick wall.
 “You haven’t been over to my place in the longest time.”

 Scout snapped the scrunchie binding her blonde ponytail and smirked.
-“Say…what evil plan do you have cooking up so you can have total control over your subject?”
+“Say…what evil plan do you have to assume complete control over your subject?”

 I rolled my eyes.
 “He’s not my ‘subject’.
 Quit being a pervert all the time and I might invite you over again.”